 High chairs are available, just ask a member of our café staff.

 For buggies, there’s a ramp leading to the main entrance on Mosley Street.
 There are lifts to all floors or you can leave your buggy in the ground floor cloakroom.

 For more information about physical access to Manchester Art Gallery see our access page.

 Our family explorer toolbelts are back!

-Carefully selected natural and manmade objects will help you and your families make connections with the artworks, exhibitions and the building in a playful way.
+This activity pack will help you and your families make connections with the artworks, exhibitions and the building in a playful way.